Illicit Tobacco ring underscores need for urgent reform

 “The scourge of illicit tobacco for too long has been ignored or not taken seriously by Commonwealth Departments.
 I have been pleased to be a part of a Joint Parliamentary Committee looking into the issue,” Senator Abetz said.

 “Illicit tobacco is a serious and emerging organised crime that results in a multi-billion dollar revenue loss to the Commonwealth as well as putting Australians’ health at risk.”

-“Indeed, to their credit, the tobacco industry has sought to take action against stockists of illicit tobacco but was unbelievably blocked in doing so by ASIC.”
+“Indeed, to their credit, the tobacco industry has sought to take action against stockists of illicit tobacco but was unbelievably blocked in doing so by ACCC.”